Quality Inn & Suites

 Interested in learning all about the wide world and how it works?
 Then the Science Spectrum & OMNI Theater is the place to discover all of this.
 Here, there is a science museum showing exhibits on NASA rockets including space suits, or take a journey down a Texan river and see all the fabulous creatures who inhabit the water.
 When you are done exploring, the OMNI Theater with its 58-foot (18-meter) screen helps you feel like you are immersed in the picture.

 The Omnimax Theater features an advanced projector system and unique domed screen that allows the audience to feel like a part of the movie.

 The Lubbock Lake Landmark has historical records from people who roamed the planes up to 12,000 years ago!
+The site has turned up many artifacts of the people who have inhabited this area for tens of thousands of years, as all of the paleolithic cultural periods are represented at the Lubbock Lake site.
 If you visit in the summer, you can see archaeologists excavating the site and discovering new treasures!
 Both self-guided and guided tours are available for you to fully understand and explore exactly what this landmark has to offer.
-The Learning Center is a great place for both children and adults to reinforce the concepts and information present around the Landmark.
 Galleries exploring the past are also present at the site.

 Considered as a haven of art for young aspiring artists, the Tornado Gallery is indeed a dedicated space for modern art forms.
 Be it sculptures, plasma art, computer or electric art, this gallery gives you an insight into the finer nuances of avant garde art.
 Besides that, the gallery also promotes music by hosting live acts, gigs and concerts in its premises.